alphagov/verify-build-docker/README.md

 **NOTE:** These images are world-readable on the Docker Hub, so you **must not** include any secret data within them.

-Jenkins runs this job daily, so that we can quickly incorporate any changes made to the Docker image you specify in your Dockerfile's `FROM` statement.
+Jenkins runs this job daily, so that we can quickly incorporate any changes made to upstream Docker images.